|

 For this, a useful scrap

-source is from the German ships sunk at Scapa Flow has proved useful
+source is from the German ships sunk at Scapa Flow and proved useful

 (good geography Q and I don't remember the event!).